Getting Started With Burp Scanner

 by using your browser to guide Burp as to what should be scanned.

-- Go to the Scanner Results tab, and browse around the results that
+- Go to the Target tab, and the Site map sub-tab, and find the Issues

 have been generated so far.
 You can select parts of the tree view to see